sakaiproject/sakai-release/README.md

 539
 ```

-Then update the version using the appropriate new version, in this case 10.2:
+Then update the version using the appropriate new version.

 ```
-mvn versions:set -DnewVersion=10.2 -DgenerateBackupPoms=false -f master/pom.xml
+mvn versions:set -DnewVersion=${SAKAI_RELEASE} -DgenerateBackupPoms=false -f master/pom.xml
 ```

 *Note currently there are some properties that will need to be updated manually in master/pom.xml currently they are below.
 The plugin does not update these:*